compashi/Development-Blogs-for-D365-for-Finance-and-Operations/02. Data Types/01. Primitive Data Types/README.md

 ### Enum

 An enum is a list of literals that can referred by integer values.
 The first element has value 0, the second element has value 1, and so forth.
 There are alot of built in enum to aid in development, such as `NoYes`.
-A single can hold a total of 255 elements ranging from 0 to 254.
+A single enum can hold a total of 255 elements ranging from 0 to 254.

 To reference an enum literal, the name of the literal is used, seperated by double colons: `EnumName::literalName`.
 The table shows how property of an enum data type: